 - Drop Point on Day 7- Old/new Bus station Shimla

-- Buses are available for Chandigarh and Delhi from New Shimla Bus Stand.
+- Buses are available for Chandigarh and Delhi from the New Shimla Bus Stand.

-- If you are planning for a stay in Shimla, Old Shimla bus station will be a good option.
+- If you are planning to stay in Shimla, Old Shimla bus station will be a good option.

-- Distance between Old to New Bus stand is 4.5 km, takes around 15 minutes.
+- The distance between the Old to New Bus stand is 4.5 km, which takes around 15 minutes.

-- Cloak room: There is cloak room available in Shimla.
+- Cloakroom: There is a cloakroom available in Shimla.

-- Buffer day can be used if trip gets delayed due to of road block, bad weather or any unforeseen circumstances.
+- Buffer day can be used if a trip gets delayed due to of roadblock, bad weather, or any unforeseen circumstances.
 Buffer day is not included in the cost.
 If buffer day is not used in the Expedition then it can be used to explore Shimla or Sangla by trekkers themself.
 If used, the amount for the day will be collected there.
 If not used the return will be on the 6th day.

-Stretching across the two Himalayan states of India, Rupin pass trek is a high altitude trek that features a brilliant spectacle of natural diversity and the wilderness of nature.
+Stretching across the two Himalayan states of India, the Rupin Pass trek is a high-altitude trek that features a brilliant spectacle of natural diversity and the wilderness of nature.
 This trek is highly popular among the Indian as well as foreign trekkers and those planning this arduous journey this summer season could expect a great expedition ahead.
-The journey begins from Shimla, Himachal Pradesh and concludes at Sangla and would require you to cross the state border for entering Himachal near Kinnaur.
+The journey begins from Shimla, Himachal Pradesh, and concludes at Sangla and would require you to cross the state border to enter Himachal near Kinnaur.

 With the Rupin Pass trek starting from Shimla and Bawta serving as a basecamp, you pass through small secluded hamlets and get to see the likes of beautiful waterfalls all through the trek.
 In this route, you get to visit the famous hanging village at Jhaka and experience standing on a snow bridge with river Rupin flowing right below you and falling off the edge of the mountain and forming a beautiful waterfall in front of your very eyes.

 On the trek trail, you will experience a distinctive change in landscape and terrain with changing altitude.
 At first, the trail takes you through the Govind National Park or Govind Vanya Pashu Vihar.
 The trek route is through coniferous woodlands and small towns and villages that have settled on the banks of the stream valleys at lower altitudes.
-You experience the mesmerizing view of vibrant and rich colourful meadows, also known as Thach; wildflowers with a varying range of colours; waterfalls; vast stretches of ice-covered fields overwhelm you as you reach a higher elevation.
-In the summer season, these stretches of land stay covered with snow while in the post-monsoon season you can find wildflowers blossoming along your trek trail.
-This looks beautiful and creates a serene ambience as you experience the beauty of nature in your trekking route.
-From the Rupin pass summit, it's a different spectacle altogether.
+You experience the mesmerizing view of vibrant colorful meadows, also known as Thach; wildflowers with a varying range of colors; waterfalls; vast stretches of ice-covered fields overwhelm you as you reach a higher elevation.
+In the summer season, these stretches of land stay covered with snow while in the post-monsoon season, you can find wildflowers blossoming along your trek trail.
+This looks beautiful and creates a serene ambiance as you experience the beauty of nature in your trekking route.
+From the Rupin Pass summit, it's a different spectacle altogether.
 The view of the Kinnaur Kailash range and Charang Ghati ridges from the pass will leave you spellbound.

 Alternate Rupin Pass Trek Route

 Rupin Pass trek trail in India takes you on a trek route that's along the river Rupin.
-The trail starts from Dhaula, where the river Supin and Rupin merges and forms the Tons river which flows along and acts as Yamuna's tributary.
+The trail starts from Dhaula, where the rivers Supin and Rupin merge and form the Tons river which flows along and acts as Yamuna's tributary.
 The trail takes you through an adventurous journey to the river Rupin's origin.
 As you walk along the river banks upstream, you will experience the river's sharp turns and twists as it flows through the mountain terrain.

-The trek commences from the hamlets of Dhaula and goes through Sewa, Jiskun And Surwas Thatch.
-This route takes you to Dhanderas Thatch and is a much comfortable trekking route than the others with occasional steep climbs and rugged terrain, but proving you the best views of the region itself.
+The trek commences from the hamlets of Dhaula and goes through Sewa, Jiskun, and Surwas Thatch.
+This route takes you to Dhanderas Thatch and is a much more comfortable trekking route than the others with occasional steep climbs and rugged terrain, but it provides you with the best views of the region itself.
 From Dhanderas Thatch campsite, you can see the mesmerizing waterfall, on top of which you climb.
 It is an exciting adventure in itself to climb on top of the Rupin Pass Upper Waterfall.
 The view one gets from the top is something one cannot forget.
 From the Upper Waterfall campsite, the trek moves on to Ronti Gad, crossing the Rupin pass via the Rati Pheri.
-The trek then ends at Sanga, which a thorough descend from Ronti Gad.
-From here, you can take a bus or a cab which can drop you off to Shimla.
+The trek then ends at Sanga, which is a thorough descent from Ronti Gad.
+From here, you can take a bus or a cab which can drop you off at Shimla.

-With the starting point and the ending point of the Rupin Pass trek being different and in two different states, you get to see the intertwining and the transition from one local culture and traditions to another.
-The basecamp of Rupin Pass is at Dhaula, which a small hamlet in the Himachal region.
-The first day of the trek will take you through the rhododendron, fir, and oak woodlands and fields with apple and apricot trees beautifying the sight of the Rupin river flowing past you.
+With the starting point and the ending point of the Rupin Pass trek being different and in two different states, you get to see the intertwining and the transition from one local culture and tradition to another.
+The base camp of Rupin Pass is at Dhaula, which is a small hamlet in the Himachal region.
+The first day of the trek will take you through the rhododendron, fir, and oak woodlands and fields with apple and apricot trees beautifying the sight of the Rupin River flowing past you.
 Not only that, you will experience the serene ambiance of the vast stretches of meadows as well.

 On the second day, you cross the border of the two states and experience frequent topographical changes.
-As you hike through forests, and descent to cross streams and runlets, you reach the riverside at Haldi Khad.
-You experience the thrill and the entrancing sights as you the trail to Jiskun village is along the edges of a cliff as from here, you can see the river Rupin take its course.
+As you hike through forests and descend to cross streams and runlets, you reach the riverside at Haldi Khad.
+You experience the thrill and the entrancing sights as you the trail to Jiskun village is along the edges of a cliff from here, you can see the river Rupin take its course.

 The trek is an adventure in every way.
-The campsite at the Upper Waterfall campsite is set on the top of the waterfall at a vast meadow.
-Here you can see various smalls streams join together to form river Rupin which dropdown below as the river falls down from such a great height and disappear into the horizon after flowing through the meadows.
-It’s an experience with a view that gets imprinted in any trekkers’ mind.
+The campsite at Upper Waterfall campsite is set on the top of the waterfall at a vast meadow.
+Here you can see various small streams join together to form river Rupin which drops below as the river falls from such a great height and disappears into the horizon after flowing through the meadows.
+It’s an experience with a view that gets imprinted in any trekker’s mind.
 After that, you feel that all your effort in the trek was worth it.
 As you reach towards the end of the trek, the beautiful view of the Kinner Kailash is bound to render you speechless.

 How to reach Rupin Pass

-The base camp of Rupin pass trek is Bawta.
+The base camp of the Rupin Pass trek is Bawta.
 But with Shimla being a more accessible location, we arrange a pickup from Shimla itself.
 You can contact our team for further details.

 - By Flight

-Nearest airport- Chanigarh Airport.
+Nearest airport- Chandigarh Airport.
 From the airport, there are several bus services as well as cab services available to Shimla.
 From Shimla, it is a beautiful 198km drive of 7 to 8 hours.